freeCodeCamp/contribute/README.md

 # Contribute

-> Documentation site for all things contributions.
+> This is the Documentation site for all things contributions.
 Begin your contribution journey here.

 This code is running live at [contribute.freecodecamp.org](https://contribute.freecodecamp.org).